 Stated by moving companies, moving into a new home can be a stressful time, but it’s also a chance to start fresh.
-Maybe you let your last house or apartment become too cluttered, but now that you’ve moved into your new digs, you can start off on the right foot by making sure everything remains clean, neat and organized.
+Maybe you let your last house or apartment become too cluttered, but now that you’ve moved homes into your new digs, you can start off on the right foot by making sure everything remains clean, neat and organized.

-In this article, we’re going to look at a few ways you can stay on track to ensure that your home looks as good a year as the day you moved in and set up.
+In this article, we’re going to look at a few ways you can stay on track to ensure that your home looks as good as the day you moved in and set up.

 Get On Schedule